 - In the Marvel Transformers Generation 1 comic, our solar system's asteroid field is portrayed in precisely this manner; in fact, the Ark's mission was to destroy a bunch of asteroids so that Cybertron could pass safely through.

 - The trope is turned Up to Eleven in 52; apparently the thicket that Adam Strange, Animal Man and Starfire are stuck in has a diameter measured in parsecs.
 This is handwaved with the explanation that it is not a natural asteroid field, but that comes nowhere close to explaining the sheer amount of mass that is present

 - Star Wars:

 - Titan A.E. had the characters flying through a giant ice field.
-We see a lot of the giant ice shards smash into each other, which at the rate they were going, they should have reduced the entire ice field to ice cubes within a few years.
+There are a lot of the giant ice shards smashing into each other, which at the rate they were going, they should have reduced the entire ice field to ice cubes within a few years.

 - Variation: Instead of an asteroid field, Galaxy Quest has ships traveling through a space minefield.
 Which makes far more sense because, as a minefield, it's supposed to kill whoever enters it, and the mines were more or less stationary until a ship got close enough to set off magnetic sensors, and close enough together that the ship had trouble staying away from them.

 - The lunar shuttle in Airplane II: The Sequel encounters a ridiculously dense asteroid belt after it goes off course.
-Made doubly ridiculous because of the way they're going: know any asteroid belts between the Earth and the Sun?
-Me neither.
+Made doubly ridiculous because of the way they're going: know of any asteroid belts between the Earth and the Sun?

 - Averted in 2001: A Space Odyssey.
 While passing through the asteroid belt Discovery passes within visual range of one asteroid.
 They deliberately chose their route to bring them close enough to make observations of that asteroid.